According to Tyler Riddell, Vice President of Marketing for eSUB,

 - Factual Decision Making

 Like any other industry, decisions in the call center must be based on facts and data.
 There should be proper goal setting, effective execution of plans and appropriate metrics to assess the performance against goals.
 Once the metrics are decided, all possible data must be pulled together to get a better insight into the workings of the organization.
-Some examples of metrics to be used in call centers are Net Promoter Score, Customer Satisfaction CSat, etc.
+Some examples of metrics to be used in call centers are Net Promoter Score, Customer Satisfaction CSat, etc. However, keep in mind that each of these metrics, though inter-connected, might present a different picture.
+This is why, if you assess an agent based on lesser than 5 metrics, you may be in the wrong.

 - Balance Workflow